RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 | View database | <span title="Owners can view database details">&#x2705; Yes</span> | <span title="Managers can view database details">&#x2705; Yes</span> | <span title="Members can view database details">&#x2705; Yes</span> | <span title="Viewers can view database details">&#x2705; Yes</span> |

-### Team management for GCP Marketplace customers
+## GCP Marketplace team management {#gcp-team-management}

-If you subscribed to Redis Enterprise Cloud using GCP Marketplace, you can manage your team from the **IAM section** of the GCP console.
+If you subscribed to Redis Enterprise Cloud using Google Cloud Platform (GCP) Marketplace, use the **IAM section** of the GCP console to manage your team.

-To grant Redis Cloud access to a GCP user, select the **Add** button to add a member, insert the email address, and then assign one of the following roles to the user:
+To grant Redis Cloud access to a GCP user, select the **Add** button to add a member, insert the email address, and then assign the following roles to the user:

- serviceusage.serviceUsageViewer & redisenterprisecloud.viewer - these roles should be assigned to member designated as viewer serviceusage.serviceUsageViewer & redisenterprisecloud.admin -  these roles should be assigned to member designated as owner
+- To designate a viewer, assign `serviceusage.serviceUsageViewer` & `redisenterprisecloud.viewer`
+- To designate an owner, assign `serviceusage.serviceUsageViewer` & `redisenterprisecloud.admin`

-In case these roles do not appear, add a role to your project by doing the following:
+If these roles are not available, you can add them to your project:

 1. Select **Manage Roles**

-1. Search the role on the **filter table** field ( for example: "service usage viewer" or "redis enterprise cloud admin")
+1. Use the **filter table** field to locate the role.
+(Search for "service usage viewer" or "redis enterprise cloud admin".)

-1. Place a check in the checkbox
+1. Select the role by placing a checkmark in the checkbox

-1. Select **Create role from selection** and select **Create**
+1. Select **Create role from selection** and then select **Create**

-1. Go back to **IAM** to add a member and assign the desried roles.
+1. Use **IAM** to add a member and assign the desired role.

-Users are not added to the team until they sign in to Redis Cloud using their single-sign on (SSO) credentials.
+Users must sign into Redis Enterprise Cloud using their single sign-on credentials before they appear in the team member list.
-Use the **manage on provider** button to do so.

-## Multi-Factor Authentication (MFA)

-To reduce the chances of unauthorized access to the Redis Enterprise Cloud admin console, each user can enable MFA to require an authentication code at login.
-The account owner can also enable MFA enforcement for all users in the account to block users from logging in without MFA.

-When MFA is enabled, it forces users to enter their username, password, and an authentication code sent to them by text message or generated by an app on their smartphone.
-MFA authentication requires a phone that can receive text messages.

-### Using MFA for a user account

-Each user can enable and configure MFA for their user account.
-The default MFA configuration sends an authentication code by text message to enter when you log in.

-To configure MFA for your user account:

-1. Log in to your account.
-2. In the menu, click on your name.
-3. In your user profile, click **Multi-Factor Authentication**.
-4. Click **Activate Now**
-5. Enter your mobile phone number and enter the confirmation code sent to you by text message.

-Your account is now configured for MFA.
-When you log in to the Redis Cloud admin console, you are sent an authentication code by text message.

-To change the mobile phone number, select **Configure** for the text message code and enter the new mobile phone number.

-{{< note >}}
-We recommend that you also configure MFA for an Authenticator app as a second method of MFA.
-If you can't login to your account because of MFA, contact [Support](https://support.redislabs.com).

-If your mobile phone is lost or stolen, make sure you update the MFA configuration to prevent unauthorized logins.
-{{< /note >}}

-#### Configuring MFA for an authenticator app

-After you configure MFA for text messages, you can also configure MFA to work with a Time-based One-Time Password (TOTP) app such as Google Authenticator.
-Then when you log in to the admin console, you can select to use either an authentication code sent by text message or an authentication code shown in the Authenticator app for MFA.

-To configure MFA for the Authenticator app:

-1. Install the Google Authenticator app on your phone from the Apple Store or Google Play.
-1. Add Redis Enterprise Cloud to the app:
-    1. In your profile in your Redis Cloud account, click **Multi-Factor Authentication**.
-    1. Select **Configure** for the authenticator app.
-    1. On your phone, open the Authenticator app.
-    1. Select the plus sign and press **Scan a barcode**.
-    1. Scan the Redis Cloud barcode.

-To log in to the Redis Enterprise Cloud admin console, you can do MFA either with a text message or the Authenticator app.
-If you use with the Authenticator app, you must open the Authenticator app to locate the code that lets you sign in to the Redis Enterprise Cloud admin console.

-#### Deactivating MFA

-To deactivate MFA, go to your profile, select **Multi-Factor Authentication**, and select **Deactivate**.

-### Enforcing MFA for all user accounts

-Account owner users can enable MFA enforcement for all users in their account.
-After MFA is enforced for the account, all users that do not have MFA enabled are required to configure MFA the next time they log in to the Redis Enterprise Cloud admin console.

-- When you enable MFA enforcement, users can't disable MFA for their account.
-- When you disable MFA enforcement, users can disable MFA for their account.

-{{< tip >}}
-We recommend that you send an email to all the admin console users to notify them of this change before you enable MFA enforcement.
-{{< /tip >}}

-To enable MFA enforcement for all user accounts, the account owner must enable **MFA enforcement** in **Settings** > **Account**.